-Geotechnical information provided in Attachment B (field and lab data only) as part of this RFP may be used in the design of this project at the CONTRACTOR's discretion.
+Geotechnical information provided in Attachment B as part of this RFP may be used in the design of the Project at the CONTRACTOR's discretion.
 If the CONTRACTOR elects to use the geotechnical information in Attachment B, the CONTRACTOR shall verify that the information provided is applicable to the CONTRACTOR's specific design.
-The CONTRACTOR shall verify that geotechnical information provided in Attachment B meets the requirements for a geotechnical investigation for the Project as required by the criteria herein.
-If these requirements are not met, then the CONTRACTOR shall provide additional geotechnical investigation to meet the geotechnical requirements for the Project.